SonalPinto/kronos/docs/krz_soc.md

 ## Build using Radiant

 From the root of the kronos project, build the project for release.
-This does require having the riscv toolchain and srec_cat in your PATH.
+This does require having the riscv toolchain in your PATH.

 ```
 mkdir build